 ULTRA RELAY TEAM SIGN UP

 Thank you for your interest in our Relay event!
 Applications for the 2020 Relay are closed.
-Applications for the 2021 Relay team will open April of 2020.
+Applications for the 2021 Relay team will open summer of 2020.
 Selection for the team is competitive so we encourage you to join our Ambassador program to get connected with the organization as soon as possible!

 Relay Runner Expectations